tusiel/cron-scheduler/README.md

 19:00 today - /bin/run_me_sixty_times
 ```

+### Pre-requisites
+This package does not contain any 3rd party libraries, so the only pre-requisite is to have [Go](https://golang.org/dl/) installed.

 ### Usage
 When running the application the first command-line argument represents the `current-time`.
 That is, the time that the application should compare the cron jobs to.
 If this argument is omitted, the application will default the `current-time` parameter to the time the application is run.